 Author's Notes: This story has JS established ship, but the relationship isn't central to the plot.
-The background story is that Jack and Sam were and have continued to work.
 Jack in DC and Sam either in Colorado or Atlantis.
 I didn't specify.
 Regardless, they have been apart several months and Jack is heading for their joint vacation spot when trouble strikes.

-Slowly the voices arguing quietly across the room seeped into his consciousness.
-He couldn't quite make out what they were saying, but the odd, mad giggle made him reconsider his options.
+Slowly, the voices arguing quietly across the room, seeped into his consciousness.
+He couldn't quite make out what they were saying, but the odd, mad giggle made him wonder what his options were.
 Somebody was more than a few fries short of a Happy Meal.
-He might want to play along if the bad guys were unstable.
+Jack might want to play along if the bad guys were unstable.

 Jack tried to get a sense of his surroundings as the headache began to fade to manageable levels.
 The place had a slight echo, like a warehouse or industrial shop, with hard concrete floors.
 Jack was glad that somehow he had kept both his boots and his jacket.
 His hands were tied behind his back, but his feet were free.

-Jack opened his eyes slightly for a quick peek of his surroundings.
+Jack opened his eyes slightly for a quick peak of his surroundings.
 He didn't like what he saw.
 He was in a metal cage that was bare of any useable objects.
 The bars for the cage were spaced fairly far apart, so the cage was meant to be used for people or large animals.
 Either way, he didn't like the implications.
 Great!
 He couldn't quite see the arguing voices.
-But thenthey can't see me.
+But then they can't see me.

 Jack carefully flexed his wrists to see if the bindings would give.
 Okay, that would be a 'no.' He slowly sat up and gave his cage a more careful look.
 The metal cage looked solid enough.
 But the lock was old and easily accessible from the interior of the cage.
 Jack gave a slight grin.
 Sam wasn't the only one who could pick a lock or two.
 All he needed were his hands and some time to examine the lock.